itscodenation/flw2-trivia-20-21-starter/README.md

 ## Project Description

-For this project we will be building a trivia app.
+For this project, we will be building a trivia app.
 This project will use firebase to fetch questions and react to diplay questions and answers.

 ====
 ### Day 1 Setup and Intro to React
-Goal: Set up your project and view the live running app.
+Goal: Set up your project,  view the live running app, and build a simple component.

-- [ ] Use your [Outline and Planning Doc](https://docs.google.com/document/d/1oiyYdTcO2RxbE-2yq5KmeZpthExzHCNrgrVGtT47yOg/edit) plan your project.
+- [ ] Use your [Outline and Planning Doc](https://docs.google.com/document/d/1oiyYdTcO2RxbE-2yq5KmeZpthExzHCNrgrVGtT47yOg/edit) to plan your project.
 - [ ] Go to the repository at https://github.com/itscodenation/trivia
 - [ ] Fork the repository to your github account and clone to a new workspace
 - [ ] Add, commit, and push your changes
 - [ ] To set up your app, in your terminal type `npm install`
 - [ ] To run your app, in your terminal type `npm start` this runs the app in the development mode.
 Then open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-- [] Use any remaining time to style your app in App.css
+- [] Use any remaining time to begin working on your project.

 ====
-### Day 2 Creating Components and Component Layout
+### Day 2 Creating an Object using ES6 Syntax
 Goal: Set up your your components

 - [ ] In your App.jsx file import the Question Component